 - Route 2 Service is eliminated due to low ridership.
-Options for replacement include a demonstration project named Wheels-On-Demand, and additional school bus service. - Route 3 Route is eliminated in Dublin and realigned in Pleasanton to provide a direct connection between the East Dublin/Pleasanton BART Station and the Stoneridge Mall.
+Options for replacement include a demonstration project named Wheels-On-Demand, and additional school bus service.
+Information about Wheels-On-Demand is included in Attachment 5. - Route 3 Route is eliminated in Dublin and realigned in Pleasanton to provide a direct connection between the East Dublin/Pleasanton BART Station and the Stoneridge Mall.
 Approximately 15 passengers per day currently utilize Route 3 in Dublin.
-Options for replacement in Dublin include the Wheels-On-Demand demonstration project.
+Options for replacement in Dublin include the Wheels-On-Demand demonstration project (Attachment 5).
 Additionally, current Route 3 riders will have service provided by County Connection Routes 35 and 36.
-Route 35 operates along Dougherty Road every 30 minutes in peak periods and every 60 minutes during off-peak times M-F. Route 36 operates along Village Parkway every 60 minutes M-F. The realigned Route 3 with service to the Stoneridge Mall is expected to carry at least 100 passengers per day at just the Stoneridge Mall stops.
+Route 35 operates along Dougherty Road every 30 minutes in peak periods and every 60 minutes during offpeak times M-F. Route 36 operates along Village Parkway every 60 minutes M-F. The realigned Route 3 with service to the Stoneridge Mall is expected to carry at least 100 passengers per day at just the Stoneridge Mall stops.